 4. Water flow test

-The three-year inspection is specifically for dry-pipe fire sprinklers.
+The three-year inspection is specifically for dry-pipe and pre-action fire sprinklers.
 The inspection includes a full trip test and inspection.
 On the day of a three-year inspection, you should expect:

 1. Water filling the dry-pipe or pre-action system.